francool57/barr4encrypt/README.md

 ## Usage

-Here's a quick example of how to use Rotocrypt:
+Here's a quick example of how to use barr4crypt:

 ```python
 from barr4crypt import encrypt